Michellecueva/ios-structs-classes-lab-2/README.md

 for shape in myShapes {
     print("This is a \(shape.name) with an area of \(shape.area) and a perimeter of \(shape.perimeter)") }

 ```
+Answer: the var myShapes is making an empty array from the class Shapes.  this array is then appended with the info from the subclasses Square and Rectangle.
+The for loop then goes through the array myShapes and prints using string interpolation with the info from each iteration of this for loop

 ## Question 6